MallocArray/airgradient_esphome/README.md

 # AirGradient ESPHome Configurations

-ESPHome yaml files for AirGradient devices to maintain the research and accuracy of AirGradient sensors, while also gaining the benefits of ESPHome/HomeAssistant for easy to use switches, buttons, configurations, and dashboards.
+ESPHome yaml files for AirGradient devices to maintain the research and accuracy of AirGradient sensors, while also gaining the benefits of ESPHome/HomeAssistant for easy to use switches, buttons, configurations, and dashboards, all controlled locally.
 Maintains the ability to also send data to the AirGradient Dashboard, which can also be disabled/removed to keep all data local.

 <img src="image/README/1715467068556.png" width=25% height=25%>